During the physical exam, your doctor is likely to:

 - Ultrasound.
 This technology uses sound waves to produce real-time images of the soft tissue structures within and around your knee, and how they are working.
 Your doctor may want to maneuver your knee into different positions during the ultrasound, to check for specific problems.

 - Magnetic resonance imaging.
-MRI uses radio waves and a powerful magnet to create 3-D images of the inside of your knee.
+An MRI uses radio waves and a powerful magnet to create 3-D images of the inside of your knee.
 This test is particularly useful in revealing injuries to soft tissues such as ligaments, tendons, cartilage and muscles.

 If your doctor suspects an infection, gout or pseudogout, you're likely to have blood tests and sometimes arthrocentesis, a procedure in which a small amount of fluid is removed from within your knee joint with a needle and sent to a laboratory for analysis.